 Jenny teamed up with Natalie Emuss, utilising all her retail know-how, to create and produce the show.
 Models who are either undergoing treatment or have survived breast cancer, walk down the catwalk in pieces lent from several passionate retail neighbours that Jenny has brought onboard.
 The show is incredibly inspiring and is an annual highlight within the centre.

 2018 Fashion Show

-This year’s Fashion Show is dedicated to our dear friend Becky Hadfield who we lost in January 2018.
+The 2018 Fashion Show was dedicated to our dear friend Becky Hadfield who we lost in January 2018.
 Becky modelled in our 2016 show and was a huge part of our breast cancer family.
 She was keen to raise awareness and continued to fundraise throughout her illness.
 Becky will always have a special place in our hearts.
 Our love to Becky’s family and friends.

 What We Achieved

 Over the years, funds raised from the Addenbrooke’s Breast Cancer Appeal has helped renovate quiet rooms, buy specialist ultrasound scanners, support cutting-edge research programme to help make treatment more targeted and effective.
-In 2016, we raised an incredible £10,465.00 with the help of all our generous sponsors and supporters.
+In 2016, we raised £10,465.00 with the help of all our generous sponsors and supporters.
 This went towards the purchase of the Addenbrooke’s Breast Unit Specimen X ray equipment.
 With this equipment, biopsies can be performed in less time and to higher safety standards.
 This means less distress for patients while they undergo a biopsy procedure and, at the same time, allow more patients to be diagnosed more quickly.
-In 2017, we raised £8,157.80 and we are hoping to raise £11,000 in 2018.
+In 2017, we raised £8,157.80 and in 2018 we raised an incredible £11,125.57.